Dunk Island: Camping ground

-There is also a camping ground available for visitors as part of the national park, although a permit is required for its use.
+Beachfront camping is available on the Dunk Island Spit, a short walk from Brammo Bay and several island walking tracks; the adjacent Sand Spit is a popular swimming area.
+Bookings are required and currently coordinated via Cassowary Coast Regional Council, with transfers to the island provided by scheduled ferries and private charters from Mission Beach.
+Campers are expected to be self-sufficient: there is no rubbish collection, pets are not permitted, and dangerous stinging jellyfish may be present in warmer months.

 Artists' colony

 The artists' colony has almost disappeared, though metalsmith Susi Kirk continues to live and work on Dunk Island as the last apparent member of the colony.

 Airstrip

-Dunk Island also has a small airstrip, Dunk Island Airport, located near the resort, which saw frequent flights to Cairns until the resort was destroyed in 2011.
+Dunk Island also has a small airstrip, Dunk Island Airport, located near the resort, which was used for frequent flights to Cairns.

 Jetty

 Dunk Island has a jetty which the ferry docks at to pick up and drop off passengers.
 This jetty can also be used for fishing and provides a view of the surrounding waters around the island.

 Climate

 Dunk Island is located in the tropics and has an average maximum temperature of approximately 29 degrees Celsius (85 degrees Fahrenheit).
 The island is subject to tropical cyclones, and a history of cyclones affecting Dunk Island is included in Climatic Events below.